KChanveer10/Barcode-Scanner/README.md

-# a simple barcode scanner built using HTML and Javascript
+A simple barcode scanner built using HTML and Javascript